alivirya/habit-tracker/Readme.md

 -   A better way to update arrays?
 Not sure if there is something in typescript to make it infer - I think there is something that was done at work, should look at this
 -   A better way to deal with dates?
 Ah improved a little bit but still kind of annoying
+-   I want to use sass, but will probably mean have to not use webpack?
+Or maybe I can use webpack, just combine the webpack command with sass build

 ## Nice to have